 - 2.4.5.
 If the claimant states that they are terminally ill when applying for PIP, they are advised to obtain form DS1500 from their GP, consultant or specialist nurse.
 DWP will wait 7 working days for the DS1500 to be returned before making a referral to the Provider. - 2.4.6.
 The referral sent to the provider via the PIP Computer System will include the initial claim details together with the DS1500 if it has been submitted by the claimant.
 Some claimants will have sought a DS1500 before contacting DWP. - 2.4.7.
-TI referrals will not contain the claimant questionnaire "How your disability affects you" due to the need to process claims quickly.
+SRTI referrals will not contain the claimant questionnaire "How your disability affects you" due to the need to process claims quickly.
 However, some relevant information about the claimant's circumstances will be gathered during the initial claim stage and supplied to providers.
 This will include details of the claimant's key supporting health professional and basic information about their mobility. - 2.4.8.
-All TI claims will be clearly flagged on the PIP Computer System.
-TI referrals must be completed and returned to DWP within 48 hours. - 2.4.9.
-Face-to-face consultations should not be required in TI claims.
+All SRTI claims will be clearly flagged.
+SRTI referrals must be completed and returned to DWP within two working days.

+2.4.9.
+Face-to-face consultations are not required where a claim has been referred under the SRTI provisions.

-HP advice in TI claims
+HP advice in SRTI claims